elizobo/LR_tutorial/index.md

 ## The End

-This is the end of the tutorial. taadaa now you can have a walk outside, cup of tea and an unholy number of oreos then go get started on that report.
+This is the end of the tutorial.
+Taadaa the fog has lifted!
+Now you can have a walk outside, cup of tea and an unholy number of oreos then go get started on that report.
 Good stuff.

 <p align="center">
    <img src="{{ site.baseurl }}/images/Spruce-habitat.png" alt="drawing" width="75%">